 Shortly after Dr. Barnard brought his NESARA vision to the world wide web, a woman calling herself “Dove of Oneness” began to promote the proposal, with a few twists.
 First, she changed the name of the bill from the original National Economic Stabilization and Recovery Act to the National Economic Security and Reformation Act.
 The name change speaks to the forward thinking of those who co-opted the bill.
 Removing the concepts of “stabilization” and “recovery” makes way for what would become a tale of congressional intrigue, white knights of virtue, impending world peace…. oh, and a LOT of money.

-Dove of Oneness launched a website called nesara.us (now defunct but still accessible via cached archives).
+Dove of Oneness launched a website called nesara.us (now defunct but still accessible via witty dating profile headline).
 At first glance, the site appeared similar to any other patriotic website.
 Images of the Constitution and bald eagles served to give the illusion of freedom loving legitimacy.
 It wasn’t until one dug a bit deeper that the crazy really began to spew forth.
 Nesara.us was a site that promoted what it called the “real” NESARA.
 In this version of the story, NESARA was actually passed by congress in secret in the year 2000, and signed into law by President Bill Clinton (or a Clinton clone, depending upon what version of the story you believe).
 Dove claimed that NESARA was a transformative bill designed to usher in a complete overhaul of government as we know it, and its lynchpin was the cancellation of all debt for all people.
 More than that, Dove promoted the concept of “prosperity packages” that were going to be sent out to folks… those who invested in certain “trusts” would be eligible for incredible sums of tax free government money.
 The caveat?
 None of this would take place until NESARA was announced.
 Dove claimed that NESARA was meant to be announced on September 11, 2001, but the offices that contained the information about beneficiaries to the prosperity funds were destroyed in the World Trade Center attack.
 The announcement had to be rescheduled.